 Upon graduation in 2006, Dillingham was invited to play in the Civic Orchestra of Chicago, and moved to the city to perform with them for the next two seasons.
 At the same time, he continued to pursue jazz, performing at the weekly jam session at Fred Anderson’s Velvet Lounge.
 Since then, he has racked up a number of impressive appearances in Chicago’s vibrant classical scene, playing with the Grant Park Symphony, Fulcrum Point, and the Chicago Opera Theatre.

-He currently performs regularly with a number of diverse projects, including the Jim Gailloreto Jazz String Quintet, Fumée Gypsy Project, Jodee Lewis, Tim Fitzgerald Sextet, Clif Wallace Quintet, Charles Heath Quartet, and John Elmquist's Hard Art Groop.
+He currently performs regularly with a number of diverse projects, including the Jim Gailloreto Jazz String Quintet, Fumée Gypsy Project, Jodee Lewis, Tim Fitzgerald's Full House, Clif Wallace Quintet, Charles Heath Quartet, and John Elmquist's Hard Art Groop.